lrghust/Seq-NMS/README.md

-# Inplementation of Seq-NMS
+# Implementation of Seq-NMS
 > Only used for self-learning

-I inplement the method Seq-NMS mentioned in paper: SEQ-NMS FOR VIDEO OBJECT DETECTION based on the Faster-RCNN.
+I implement the method Seq-NMS mentioned in paper: SEQ-NMS FOR VIDEO OBJECT DETECTION based on the Faster-RCNN.

 As for the detection in a single frame, I use the demo program and pre-trained network given by Faster-RCNN to run the detection in each frame in a video.